Ja'alin tribe: Mahdiyya (1885–1898)

+In 1881 Dongolawi cleric Muhammad Ahmad proclaimed himself to be the Mahdi.
+From his base in Kordofan he recruited various anti-government forces, among them Ja'alin like Ilyas Pasha Um Barir and Abdelsalam Haj Bala.
+Dar Ja'alin remained neutral until 1884, when it revolted against the government and welcomed Mahdist forces.
+A year later the Mahdists conquered Khartoum, the capital of Turkish Sudan.
+In 1889 the Mahdists, now ruled by Abdallahi ibn Muhammad, mustered an army led by the Ja'ali general Wad el Nujumi to invade Egypt, but were soundly defeated at the Battle of Toski.

 The Anglo-Egyptian re-conquest of the Sudan began in 1896.
 In July 1897 Ja'alin tribal leaders refused to allow the Mahdist forces to occupy the Ja’alin town of Metemmeh, a strategic point on the Nile, 180 kilometres downstream of Omdurman.
 They feared the occupation would be oppressive, threatening both lives and property.
 After the Khalifa refused an offer from their leaders for the Ja’alin themselves to protect this stretch of the Nile from advancing Anglo-Egyptian forces, the Ja'alin leaders requested protection from General Kitchener, commander of the Anglo-Egyptian army.
 In response, the Mahdist forces attacked Metemmeh, killing several thousand Ja’alin, including women and children, with the killings continuing in the following year.
 As a consequence, Ja’alin tribesmen supported the Anglo-Egyptian forces on their advance on Omdurman in 1898, including supplying an irregular force of 2,500 cavalry, which helped clear the east bank of the Nile of Mahdist fighters in the days before the Battle of Omdurman.